Three ways to make an impact with inks

 Create layers of beautiful colour

 We’re proud to say our inks are unsurpassed in strength and brilliance of colour.
-With the exception of Liquid Indian Ink, Gold and Silver, all our inks are fast drying, water-resistant and transparent.
-That means you can overlay different colours to create texture and depth – think metallic earth tones meeting brilliant blue skies, that sort of thing.
+Except for Liquid Indian Ink, Gold and Silver, all our inks are fast drying, water-resistant and transparent.
+That means you can overlay different colours to create texture and depth – think metallic earth tones meeting brilliant blue skies.

 How about a watercolour effect?

-All Winsor & Newton inks are fully intermixable and since most of them are also mixable with water, you can easily create a watercolour effect.
+All our inks are fully intermixable and since most of them are also mixable with water, you can easily create a watercolour effect.
 Even better, the inks will still provide a strength of colour that you can’t achieve with paint.